Skip to main content

 What is human resource planning?

-Human resource planning (HRP) is the process of forecasting your company’s future workforce needs and ensuring that the right people – with the necessary skills – are available at the right time and place.
+Human resource planning (HRP) is the process of managing your company’s current human resource needs and forecasting future workforce demands.
+The aim?
+To ensure that the right people—with the right skills—are available at the right time and place.

-With HRP, you analyse current and future business requirements, and identify the skills, knowledge, and experience you need to meet those requirements.
-It also involves identifying any gaps between the current workforce and your needs in the future, and developing strategies to address those gaps.
+To do this, you’ll need to analyse current and future business requirements, and identify the skills, knowledge, and experience you need.
+It also involves identifying any gaps between the current workforce and future requests and developing strategies to address those gaps.

-With an effective HR plan, you can improve your employee management, recruitment, and training, while offering an opportunity for your managers to address employee concerns and to improve job satisfaction.
+You can then improve your employee management, recruitment, and training, while offering an opportunity for your managers to address employee concerns and to improve job satisfaction.
+Win-win.

 The benefits of human resource planning